defiyields/Samusky-Scrypto-Challenge/basket/README.md

 ## Basket

-Basket is a decentralized automated fund with the goal of providing increased performance relative to XRD and exposure to the growth of the radix ecosystem without the need to manage individual investments.
-The fund is managed by stakers who earn a positive or negative yield based on the relative performance of the tokens they get the fund to buy and are incentivised with fees.
+Basket is a decentralized automated fund with the goal of providing increased performance relative to XRD, and exposure to the growth of the radix ecosystem without the need to manage individual investments.
+The fund is managed by stakers who earn a positive or negative yield based on the relative performance of the tokens they get the fund to buy, and are incentivised with fees.
 Investers into the fund receive Basket tokens which are pegged to the the value of assets held by the fund.

 ### Buying and selling